elmasy-com/columbus-cli/README.md

 ./columbus insert example.com			-> Insert example.com

 IMPORTANT:
-If "input" or "file" selected, than the domains must be newline separated (one domain per line).
+If "input" or "file" selected, than the domains must be newline separated list (one domain per line).
 This command requires a valid API key!
 Set API key in the COLUMBUS_KEY environment variable
 ```